-- Provides written team rules to all players, including award criteria. - Provides training rules to team members in writing and discusses the importance of a safe, healthy lifestyle throughout the season. - ➡ Is fair, understanding, tolerant, sympathetic and patient with team members. - athletics, acceptable personal behavior and the importance of positive decision making. - ♣ Shows an interest in athletes in classrooms and off season activities. - Makes the sport an enjoyable educational experience. - Monitors and corrects inappropriate team behavior. - ♣ Encourages the involvement and participation of all potential athletes.
+- → Provides written team rules to all players, including award criteria. - Provides training rules to team members in writing and discusses the importance of a safe, healthy lifestyle throughout the season. - ♣ Is fair, understanding, tolerant, sympathetic and patient with team members. - Uses all possible ethical means to motivate athletes, emphasizing the values of competitive athletics, acceptable personal behavior and the importance of positive decision making. - → Shows an interest in athletes in classrooms and off season activities. - ★ Makes the sport an enjoyable educational experience. - ₩ Monitors and corrects inappropriate team behavior. - Encourages the involvement and participation of all potential athletes.